Yetidancer/omdb-challenge-aetna/README.md

 6. Add a test that verifies there are no duplicate records across the first 5 pages

 7. Add a test that verifies something you are curious about with regard to movies or data in the database.

+## Setup:

+1. Download this repository.

+2. Make sure that Ruby is installed on your computer.

+3. In the repository's root directory, run `bundle install` in your terminal to install gems and associated dependencies.

+4. Now you may run `ruby suite/api_test.rb` to run the test file for the OMDb API.

+5. Revel in all of the passing tests.
+Lament there are not more movies about squash.

+6. Feel free to change the search term that the tests are conducted with in the `setup` of the test file.
+Note, however, that the test for checking poster links may fail, as not all media in the database have poster links.
+There is an assertion in this test that checks that the poster link includes ".com", so that the test fails before a faulty request is sent.